strimzi/proposals/056-zk-kraft-migration.md

 **_Preconditions_**

-The Apache Kafka cluster is up and running and in a functional state.
+The Apache Kafka cluster is running, meets the prerequisites described above, and is in a functional state.
 The FSM is in the `NoMigration` (or null) state (as per `Kafka.status.migrationState` field).

 **_Trigger_**